MA in Medieval Studies

 Students must take two courses from two of the following disciplines: Art History, History, Music, Philosophy, Religious Studies, Spanish, German, Greek, Italian, or Latin.

-Students in this concentration must choose Latin as their foreign language and pass Latin 202 (Intermediate Latin) or Latin 352 (Accelerated Latin—Reading) with a grade of B or better.
-Coursework from previous institutions, course work at UNM, and CLEP or UNM-administered tests may be used to fulfill the language requirement.
-Language course credits cannot be used as part of the 34-hour degree requirement.
+Students in this concentration must choose Latin as their language skill and pass Latin 2120 (Intermediate Latin) or Engl.
+551 (when on the topic of Medieval Latin) with a grade of B or better.
+Coursework from previous institutions, coursework at UNM, or tests administered either by UNM or CLEP may be used to fulfill the language skill requirement.
+Language skill course credits cannot normally be used as part of the 33 credit hours required for the degree.

 This examination is generally taken after completing 24 hours of graduate credit and the foreign language requirement.
 The examination is given twice per year: on the third Monday in February and the third Monday in September.